Citi's European spot forex head trader Ramchandani out amid probe

-NEW YORK, Jan 10 (Reuters) - Citigroup’s head of European spot foreign exchange trading, Rohan Ramchandani, has left the global bank, a spokesperson told Reuters on Friday.
+NEW YORK (Reuters) - Citigroup’s head of European spot foreign exchange trading, Rohan Ramchandani, has left the global bank, a spokesperson told Reuters on Friday.

 “He is no longer with Citi,” bank spokeswoman Danielle Romero-Apsilos told Reuters.